 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-All you need is two ingredients— almonds and water— plus a few minutes of effort to make almond milk.
+All you need are two ingredients—almonds and water—plus a few minutes of effort to make almond milk.
 The hardest part of this recipe is cleaning the equipment when you’re done!

-You could probably look at any recipe online and end up with something that tastes better than the store-bought version.
+You could probably use any recipe online and end up with something that tastes better than the store-bought version.
 What makes my version special is how many times I’ve experimented with it.

 As a result, I can show you how to adjust the flavor, the creaminess, and even how to skip the extra equipment to streamline the process.
 Be sure to read my extra tips below!